opentofu/opentofu/CONTRIBUTING.md

 ### Setting up your development environment

 You can develop OpenTofu on any platform you like.
-However, we recommend either a Linux (including WSL on Windows) or a MacOS build environment.
+However, we recommend either a Linux (including WSL on Windows) or a macOS build environment.
 You will need [Go](https://golang.org/) and [Git](https://git-scm.com/) installed, and we recommend an IDE to help you with code completion and code quality warnings.
 (We recommend installing the Go version documented in the [.go-version](.go-version) file.)

 Alternatively, if you use Visual Studio Code or Goland/IntelliJ and have Docker or Podman installed, you can also use a [devcontainer](.devcontainer.json).
 In Visual Studio Code, you can install the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), then reopen the project to get a prompt about activating the devcontainer.
 In Goland/Intellij, open the `.devcontainers.json` file and click the purple cube icon that appears next to the line numbers to activate the dev container.
 At this point you can proceed as if you were [building natively](#building-natively) on Linux.